jeremy-jarvis/jeremy-jarvis.github.io/_posts/2021-09-28-powerful-visual-testing-with-applitools.markdown

 Up until last year, I had a long-standing impression that automated visual testing was a difficult nut to crack.
 Simple screenshot comparison tools can be finicky, and doing it manually can take years off your life.
 Believe me, I know.
 It's rough.
 Figuring out how to verify an app's visual appearance can feel like being stuck between a rock and a hard place, with no easy answers in sight.

-Well, hold on to your butts because I recently had a great experience with automated visual testing.
+Well, [hold on to your butts](https://youtu.be/3YlZmFD7-n8) because I recently had a great experience with automated visual testing.

-[![Hold on to your butts](/assets/images/hold-on-to-your-butts.jpeg){: .image-center }](https://youtu.be/3YlZmFD7-n8)
+[![Hold on to your butts](/assets/images/hold-on-to-your-butts.jpeg){: .image-center }](https://youtu.be/3YlZmFD7-n8) *Above: Arnold (played by Samuel L. Jackson) from the film Jurassic Park, by Universal Pictures*

-During a recent project, I had the pleasure of using Applitools to verify the visual appearance of a web app.
+During a recent project, I had the pleasure of using [Applitools](https://applitools.com) to verify the visual appearance of a web app.
 It was actually pretty awesome.
 Applitools made it possible for us to automate our visual testing.
 It greatly reduced how long it took to run our tests.
 This allowed us to keep tabs our app's appearance along the way and catch visual bugs soon after they were introduced.

 I am writing this article to share a bit of my journey and give you a glimpse into what amazing things are possible with Applitools' visual testing suite.
 [![Applitools Logo](/assets/images/Applitools_Logo.jpg)](https://applitools.com){: .image-center }